How to Use Your Free Garden Planner

 planning supplies

-Everyone’s garden is different and different plants may have different needs.
-Most of my plants have similar water requirements and this is by design, so I don’t personally find this page necessary.
+Everyone’s garden is different, and different plants may have different needs.
+Most of my plants have similar water requirements by design, so I don’t find this page necessary.
 However, someone with a wide range of plants may appreciate using this to monitor what to water and when

 You may or may not use all these pages, but just pick the ones that work for you!
 Most important is to have fun doing it!